kagehq/port-kill/DETAILED.md

 ## Dashboard

-A web dashboard is available in the `dashboard/` directory, providing a rich graphical interface for monitoring and managing processes.
+A web dashboard is available on the [Kill Suite](https://kagehq.com) website, providing a rich graphical interface for monitoring and managing processes.
 The dashboard runs independently as a Nuxt.js application and communicates with the Port Kill binary via HTTP API.

 **Features:**
 - Real-time process monitoring with auto-refresh